 We consider also another type of discrete homoclinic attractors which contain a saddle fixed point with a pair of negative unstable multipliers.
 We show how such attractors can appear in one-parameter families of three-dimensional maps.
-The key steps of the corresponding phenomenological scenario are as follows: \begin{enumerate}[label=(\roman*)] \item the supercritical period-doubling bifurcation with a stable fixed point $O$ after which this point becomes saddle of type (2,1), see Fig.~\ref{ris:Fig2}b; \item the supercritical period-doubling bifurcation with the saddle fixed point $O$ after which it becomes saddle of the desired type (1,2), see Fig.~\ref{ris:Fig2}c; \item the emergence of transversal homoclinic intersection between stable and unstable manifolds of $O$, see Fig.~\ref{ris:Fig3}. \end{enumerate} Since the proposed new scenario looks as an extension of the well-known scenario of the onset of the H\'enon attractor, we call the proposed attractors \textit{hyperchaotic H\'enon-like attractors}\footnote{In three-dimensional maps, another type of H\'enon-like attractors is also possible.
-It appears as a result of a sequence of period-doubling bifurcations with a stable invariant curve, and was called as \textit{quasiperiodic H\'enon-like attractor} \cite{BSV02, BVS03, BSV10} by analogy with H\'enon-like attractors.}.
+The key steps of the corresponding phenomenological scenario are as follows: \begin{enumerate}[label=(\roman*)] \item supercritical period-doubling bifurcation with a stable fixed point $O$ after which this point becomes saddle of (2,1)-type (Fig.~\ref{ris:Fig2}b); \item supercritical period-doubling bifurcation with the saddle fixed point $O$ after which it becomes saddle of the desired (2,1)-type (Fig.~\ref{ris:Fig2}c); \item emergence of a transversal homoclinic intersection between stable and unstable manifolds of $O$ (Fig.~\ref{ris:Fig3}). \end{enumerate} Since the proposed new scenario looks as an extension of the well-known scenario of the creation of the H\'enon attractor, we call the corresponding attractors \textit{hyperchaotic H\'enon-like attractors}\footnote{In three-dimensional maps, another type of ``H\'enon-type'' attractors is also possible.
+They appear as a result of a sequence of period-doubling bifurcations with a stable invariant curve, and were called as \textit{quasiperiodic H\'enon-like attractors} \cite{BSV02, BSV05, BSV10} by analogy with H\'enon-like attractors.}.